Curious about investing in manganese? Here’s a brief overview of the manganese industry, from supply and demand to how to invest.

 As mentioned, manganese is also used in chemicals, such as fertilizers and animal feed.
 Click here to learn more about manganese applications.

 Looking at supply, major producers of manganese include China and Australia, as well as South Africa, which holds 80 percent of the world’s reserves.
-Global manganese production reached 14,000 MT in 2016, a slight decrease from 2015, according to the US Geological Survey.
+Global manganese production reached 16 million MT in 2017, a slight increase from 2016, according to the US Geological Survey.

-All told, the market for manganese is projected to reach 28.2 million MT by 2022, driven by rising investments in infrastructure development projects, growing automobile production and rapid urbanization in emerging markets.
+All told, the market for manganese is projected to reach 28.2 million MT by 2022, driven by rising investment in infrastructure development projects, growing automobile production and rapid urbanization in emerging markets.

 Manganese industry: How to invest